Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Around 12-15%

-- Benefits: High in fiber and protein, chickpeas promote satiety, support digestive health, and offer a good source of vitamins and minerals.
+- Benefits: Chickpeas are rich in fiber and protein, promoting satiety, improving digestive function, and offering essential vitamins and minerals.

 - Quantity: 1 cup cooked